Dee1985/AyDy-Burling-prework/README.md

 # AyDy Burling Prework

 _Assessments with live site links contain their own ReadMe.
-Please refer to the designated ReadMe for the assignment by clicking on the link to the Git HUb repo.
+Please refer to the designated ReadMe for the assignment by clicking on the link to the Git Hub repo.
 This will provide you with further information.
 Thanks!_

 **Table of Contents**